delpozzo/kamino/README.md

 **Step 2:** Verify the integrity of the Kamino tarball by running the following command and comparing the output to the [expected hash totals](https://github.com/delpozzo/kamino/blob/master/release/HASHTOTALS.md):

-`sha256sum kamino-1.x.y.z.tgz` (where x.y.z corresponds to the version that you downloaded)
+`sha256sum kamino-1.x.y.tgz` (where x.y corresponds to the version that you downloaded)

 If the sha256sum output matches the [expected hash totals](https://github.com/delpozzo/kamino/blob/master/release/HASHTOTALS.md), proceed to Step 3.

 **Step 3:** Extract the tarball with the following command:

-`tar -xzvf kamino-1.x.y.z.tgz -C <destination directory>`
+`tar -xzvf kamino-1.x.y.tgz -C <destination directory>`(where x.y corresponds to the version that you downloaded)

 This will create a folder titled "kamino" inside the `<destination directory>`